 Dilworth Trust Board still invests mostly in property, especially commercial property close to the Auckland campuses.
 It also holds a number of other investments including shares, both in New Zealand and overseas.
 The Trust Board staff manages the property portfolio, while professional fund managers are engaged to manage the non-property investments.

 All revenue generated funds the operating costs of the school and any capital development.
 Additionally, about 5% of the annual operating expense of the school is covered by the government grant provided to all independent schools.

-The Board invests prudently, in order to ensure that there is a certainty of income to fund the boys at the School.
-Diversity and effective risk-management are the cornerstones of the Board's investment strategy.
+The Board invests prudently to ensure a certainty of income to fund Dilworth School.
+Diversity and effective risk-management are the cornerstones of our investment strategy.

-The sole beneficiaries of the Dilworth Trust are the boys who attend the School.
-The Board is specifically precluded from assisting any other cause, however worthy it may be.
-Consequently, the Dilworth Trust Board and its staff remain focused on the task set forth in Dilworth's Will.
+The Dilworth Trust’s sole beneficiary is the school.
+The Board is specifically precluded from assisting any other cause, however worthy.
+This means it remains focused on the task set out in Dilworth's will.

 The Trust Board's primary objective is to support the education of the students currently at Dilworth.
 Its secondary objective is expanding the Trust assets long-term, which will enable the school to grow the roll and educate more students.

 The Board also has the unique duty of granting and withdrawing scholarships.
 While the school’s academic staff provide significant input, the final selection rests with the Trustees.